Oxore/ds4-keyboard/Readme.md

 The line `H: Handlers=js0 event23` is what we need. `event23` is the gamepad event source name that is gonna be intercepted and substituted by the program.
 You may end up with different number with the word `event`.
 Anyway you must use the proper file name you've got from your `/proc/bus/input/devices` in the following commands instead of `event23`.

-Once again, if you are planning to use virtual keyboard as `user`, run this as root, to allow `user` to access the event source:
+Once again, if you are planning to use virtual keyboard as `user`, you must make sure the `/dev/input/event23` file is accessible by the `user`.
+Usually `/dev/input/event*` files have group set to `input`, so if you add `user` to the `input` group, you will be fine.
+Otherwise you may just change the owner of the file to be your `user` like this (run as root):

 ```
 chown user:user /dev/input/event23